It’s tough out there in the German jobs market if you don’t speak German.

 4. Digital Marketing

 A good Aussie friend of mine is an experienced digital marketing professional for an international bank in Frankfurt.
 Prior to this, she worked for a smaller German company in a similar role.
-She speaks virtually no German.
+She speaks very little German.

 She also reliably informs me that German companies, in general, seem light years behind the English speaking world when it comes to digital marketing.

 If you’ve honed your digital marketing chops in an English speaking country, it’s highly likely that you’re significantly more experienced than the competition.
-This could well nullify any expectation from hiring managers of the necessity for you to speak German.
+This could well overcome any resistance from hiring managers when it comes to your lack of German language skills.

 5. Management Consulting

 Consulting is so international in many sectors that it’s not uncommon to see a team of consultants going into a company that comprise of a handful of different nationalities.

 It really depends on the type of client the consultant is recruiting for.